ambiorix-web/ambiorix/docs/guide/project.md

 ### HTML

 One can also use HTML templates (`.html` files) in which case the data is serialised to JSON.
+This also uses `glue::glue_data` internally.

 ```html
 <!-- templates/home.html -->